 sudo snap connect drawio:removable-media

 On high-resolution displays, Draw.io may appear too small or blurry.
-For the .deb installation, you can force a specific scaling factor by setting an environment variable before launching:
+For the .deb installation, set the GDK_SCALE environment variable before launching to force a specific scaling factor (where 2 means 200% zoom):

 GDK_SCALE=2 drawio